eunchanity/eunchanity.github.io/about.md

 I consider myself just an 'Average Joe' that is really fascinated with data and its applications.
 I aim to ask the **right questions** before any solution and love to **craft stories** out of the raw numbers.

-This blog will mainly contain my projects for the Metis Datascience bootcamp but I will also occasionally include my thoughts about the experience.
+This blog will mainly contain my projects for the Metis Data Science Bootcamp but I will also occasionally include my thoughts about the experience.

 ### Contact
 Github:			[https://github.com/eunchanity](https://github.com/eunchanity)<br/>